 Personal, social, health and economic education (PSHE) and citizenship enables children to become healthy, independent and responsible members of society.
 We encourage our pupils to play a positive role in contributing to the life of the school and the wider community.
 In so doing we help develop their sense of self-worth.
 We teach them how society is organised and governed.
 We ensure that they experience the process of democracy by giving them opportunities to vote in school to elect pupils for a variety of roles including school council and house captains.
 We teach them about rights and responsibilities.
 They learn to appreciate what it means to be a positive member of a diverse multicultural society.

-PSHE at St Peters is taught through a range of teaching materials and stimuli, for example - Go-Givers and our British Values Scheme.
+PSHE at St Peters is taught through a range of teaching materials and stimuli, for example - Go-Givers, our British Values Scheme and 'No Outsiders' scheme.
 There are links to Science and some of our health education lessons are taught through the Science curriculum, such as healthy diets and the importance of exercise.
 This is supported through visits from the ‘Life Education Caravan.’ every September.